-• Place the cuvette, with approx. 3 cm in height of the blank solution, in the tank.
-Be careful to choose the correct orientation (look at the orientation scheme on the colourimeter, the beam is in the direction of the yellow arrow, see figure below), and to push the cuvette down until the final position.
+• Fill the cuvette with blank solution (ca 3 cm in height) then place it in the cuvette tank.
+Be careful to choose the correct orientation (look at the orientation scheme on the colorimeter, the beam is in the direction of the yellow arrow, see figure below) and to push the cuvette down until the final position.
 Close the lid.